 I love books involving time travel!
-This is a genre-bending and unique tale of love, and I loved every heartbreaking second of it.
+Here and Now and Then is a genre-bending and unique tale of love, and I loved every heartbreaking second of it.

 About the Book

 Publisher: Mira Books | Release Date: January 29, 2019 | Pages: 336

 Genre: Adult, Science Fiction | Format: eARC | Source: Publisher via Netgalley

 Kin Stewart is an everyday family man: working in I.T., trying to keep the spark in his marriage, struggling to connect with his teenage daughter, Miranda.
 But his current life is a far cry from his previous career…as a time-traveling secret agent from 2142.

 Stranded in suburban San Francisco since the 1990s after a botched mission, Kin has kept his past hidden from everyone around him, despite the increasing blackouts and memory loss affecting his time-traveler’s brain.
 Until one afternoon, his “rescue” team arrives—eighteen years too late.